bcmi/stock-price-prediction/your_name/readme.md

-code for stock price prediction
+The folder should contain two files

+source code to reproduce model1 & model2 result for Kaggle